IFreeDeveloper/HappyNews/readme.md

 #### 3. Collect your favorite news
 1. If you like one of the news and wanted to read it later, you can click the star in the top right corner.
 ![reading](./pictures/reading.jpg)
-2. Then, open the navigation interface, click ¡°Favorites¡± to open the favorites interface
+2. Then, open the navigation interface, click "Favorites" to open the favorites interface
 ![navigation](./pictures/navigation.jpg)
 ![favorites](./pictures/favorites.jpg)